iotile/poduino/examples/blink-tutorial/README.md

 }
 ```

-The first thing you do is to initialize LED_BUILTIN pin as an output pin with the line
+Initialize the LED_BUILTIN pin as an output pin:

 ```
 pinMode(LED_BUILTIN, OUTPUT);
 ```

-In the main loop, you turn the LED on with the line:
+In the main loop, turn on the LED by setting the pin to HIGH:

 ```
 digitalWrite(LED_BUILTIN, HIGH);
 ```

-which creates a voltage difference across the pins of the LED, and lights it up.
-Then you turn it off with the line:
+This pulls the voltage HIGH across the LED, turning it ON.
+To turn the LED back OFF, switch the voltage to LOW:

 ```
 digitalWrite(LED_BUILTIN, LOW);
 ```

-The loop uses a couple of one second delays between the ON and OFF commands:
+Note that the code above uses a couple of one second delays between the ON and OFF commands to make the blinking easily visible:

 ```
 delay(1000);
 ```

-Connect your PODuino to your computer via the USB, and using the Arduino IDE, click on **Upload** to program the Arduino portion of the PODuino and see the internal LED blink.
+Now connect the PODuino to your computer via USB, and using the Arduino IDE, click on **Upload** to program the Arduino Mega.
+The internal LED should blink.
+Hello World!

-## Part 2: Controlling the LED via Bluetooth Low Energy
+## Part 2: Controlling the LED via IOTile and Bluetooth Low Energy

 ### 2.1.
 Setting up IOTile Core Tools

-Lets now use the IOTile side of the PODuino to remotely turn the same LED ON or OFF.
-This will demonstrate the value of the PODuino over other traditional Arduino boards.
+Let's now use the IOTile side of the PODuino to say Hello World i.e. remotely turn the same LED ON or OFF via wireless Bluetooth Low Energy.
+This will demonstrate the ease of integrating IOTile and low power wireless capabilities into all kinds of Arduino projects.

 #### Install necessary Software Tools

-You will need access to Python 2.7+ and the following tools:
+You will need access to Python 2.7+ and the following tools.
+Install them now as needed:

 1. Install the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software)
 2. Install the [IOTile Coretools](/docs/installation/iotile-coretools.md)